BenWilliams2109/Typing-Speed-Test-OCR-Bot/README.md

 NOTE:
   To run this program you will need to add the following packages to your python interpreter:

-  - PyTesseract
+  - pytesseract
-  - PyAutoGui
+  - pyautogui
-  - Pynput
+  - pynput
-  - Keyboard
+  - keyboard

   You will also need to install TesseractOCR from: